2005–06 Pittsburgh Penguins season

 The 2005–06 Pittsburgh Penguins season was the team's 39th season in the National Hockey League (NHL).
 The season was notable for being Sidney Crosby's rookie campaign.
-However, Crosby's inaugural season did not improve the team, as they suffered another losing season, finishing last place in the Eastern Conference with 58 points, the second worst in the NHL.
-The Penguins failed to qualify for the Stanley Cup playoffs for the fourth consecutive season.
+However, Crosby's inaugural season did not improve the team, as they suffered another losing season, finishing last place in the Eastern Conference for the second year in a row with 58 points, the second worst in the NHL.
+The Penguins failed to qualify for the Stanley Cup playoffs for the fourth consecutive season for the first time since the 1984–85 season and the 1987–88 season.
 It would be the final season where they missed the Stanley Cup playoffs until 2023 and the last season they finished with a losing record until 2025.